 The crisscross cuts and channels that split Andros into sections form a kaleidoscope of water activities that never ceases to astonish.
-Escorted kayak tours are a wonderful introduction to the island’s ecosystems, or you can choose to go off on your own.
-Routes are along the white-sand beaches, where you can explore the mangroves and stop at uninhabited cays.
+Escorted kayak tours are available, or you can choose to go off on your own.
+Routes are along white-sand beaches, where you can explore the mangroves and stop at uninhabited cays.
 Snorkeling is a way for visitors of all ages to experience the incredible marine life here.
-You can swim above underground caves, or into “The Crack” at Tiamo, a deep water-filled fault line.
+Small Hope Bay offers a daily trip to shallow sites along the Andros Barrier Reef, plus night snorkeling.
+You can also swim above underground caves, or into “The Crack” near Tiamo, a deep water-filled fault line.
 You'll feel like you’re flying through the Grand Canyon, only very different: it’s filled with fish.
-Other sites include Central Park, with acres of corals and three stands of Elkhorn in less than 15 feet of water; China Point, where you will see sergeant majors, blue tangs and triggerfish; and Goat Cay, which has lots of turtle grass for hunting sea biscuits and sand dollars.
+Other sites include Central Park, which has three stands of Elkhorn corals in less than 15 feet of water; China Point, home to sergeant majors, blue tangs, and triggerfish; and Goat Cay, where you can hunt sea biscuits and sand dollars within the turtle grass.